stuartgosborn/SGOsborn-WebDev-Portfolio/README.md

 - Created html and css files, and made sure they were linked and working properly
 - Created wireframe mock up
 - Coded content of navigation menu
+- Coded content for main section including about me and work sections.
+-